 If you are interested in getting out and experiencing this quintessential Japanese tradition we have collected some options for you.

 There is much more to than enjoy herbs.
 A walking path winds from the mountain’s base, near the Kobe Nunobiki Herb Gardens, up and across falls.
-Nunokibi Falls are a midstream plunge of the Ikuta River and one of the country’s most revered waterfalls, renowned for its water’s purity and high quality.
+Nunokibi Falls is a midstream plunge of the Ikuta River and one of the country’s most revered waterfalls, renowned for its water’s purity and high quality.
 The hike takes about 40 minutes to complete.
 Another way to tame the mountainside is inside the ropeway gondola.
-Whether on foot or by ropeway car, the panoramic views of Kobe City and the Seto Inland Sea will be memorable to say the least in fall or whenever you go.
+Whether on foot or by ropeway car, the panoramic views of Kobe City and the Seto Inland Sea will be memorable, to say the least in fall or whenever you go.

 Fukiaicho, Chuo Ward, Kobe, Hyogo Prefecture 651-0058 (map link)

 The Sorakuen Gardens were originally attached to a private residence, but ownership was passed to the city of Kobe in 1941, and the gardens have been open to the public since.
 Unfortunately, most of the residence itself was destroyed in WWII, only the stables survived to be designated an Important Cultural Property to the people of Japan.
-The stables were joined by the relocation of two other buildings, the 1902 Hassam House, and a boat house dating from about 1700.
+The stables were joined by the relocation of two other buildings, the 1902 Hassam House, and a boathouse dating from about 1700.

 Only 20 minutes by car from Kobe Sannomiya Station, another world awaits.
-Outside of the hustle and bustle of the city, the fall colors explode around this 1000 year old temple.
+Outside of the hustle and bustle of the city, the fall colors explode around this 1000-year-old temple.

 The Kobe City Forest Botanical Garden, previously known as the arboretum, is a massive botanical garden and arboretum located near Mount Maya.
 Despite its close proximity to the city, the “garden” is an oasis of nature where you can immerse yourself in the sights and sounds of the forest.
-There are several hiking course options, all around an hour each to complete.
-From the trails you can view most of the garden’s collection of 1,200 trees and shrubs.
+There are several hiking course options, all-around an hour each to complete.
+From the trails, you can view most of the garden’s collection of 1,200 trees and shrubs.

 651-1242 Hyogo Prefecture, Kobe, Kita Ward, Yamadacho Kamitanigami, Nagao 1−2

 Shiawase-no-mura is a comprehensive welfare complex equipped with a variety of facilities designed to support independent living for the disabled and the elderly, and their participation in society.
-These facilities make up the developed 70 HA portion of the total 205 hectares of land (506 acres).
+These facilities make up the developed 70 HA portion of the total of 205 hectares of land (506 acres).
 Strolling around the various outdoor activities and walking courses is a great way to spend a fall day.

 Futatabi Park is a small protected area of wild space featuring a walking path around Shiogahara Pond.
-Besides the stunning fall foliage the park is well known for plum and cherry blossoms, as well as azaleas.
+Besides the stunning fall foliage, the park is well known for plum and cherry blossoms, as well as azaleas.

 651-1102 Hyogo-ken, Kobe-shi, Kita-ku, Yamadacho Shimotanigami, Nakaichiriyama, 4-1 (map link)

-Another temple just outside of town, Zenshoji Temple is a famous for the many old maple trees that dot the mountain behind the temple and its grounds.
+Another temple just outside of town, Zenshoji Temple is famous for the many old maple trees that dot the mountain behind the temple and its grounds.
 It is often referred to as the “Momiji Temple” because the leaves around the main temple are particularly lovely, drawing people to their colors every autumn.

 2 Chome-5-1 Zenshojicho, Suma Ward, Kobe, Hyogo Prefecture 654-0001 (map link)